Taiwanese indigenous peoples: Parks, tourism, and commercialization

 Indigenous groups are seeking to preserve their folkways and languages as well as to return to, or remain on, their traditional lands.
 Eco-tourism, sewing and selling carvings, jewellery and music have become viable areas of economic opportunity.
-However, tourism-based commercial development, such as the creation of Taiwan indigenous Culture Park, is not a panacea.
-Although these create new jobs, indigenous are seldom given management positions.
+However, tourism-based commercial development, such as the creation of the Taiwan indigenous Culture Park, is not a panacea.
+Although these create new jobs, indigenous people are seldom given management positions.
 Moreover, some national parks have been built on indigenous lands against the wishes of the local communities, prompting one Taroko activist to label the Taroko National Park as a form of environmental colonialism.
-At times, the creation of national parks has resulted in forced resettlement of the indigenous.
+At times, the creation of national parks has resulted in the forced resettlement of the indigenous.

 Due to the close proximity of indigenous land to the mountains, many communities have hoped to cash in on hot spring ventures and hotels, where they offer singing and dancing to add to the ambience.
-The Wulai Atayal in particular have been active in this area.
+The Wulai Atayal, in particular, have been active in this area.
 Considerable government funding has been allocated to museums and culture centers focusing on Taiwan's indigenous heritage.
 Critics often call the ventures exploitative and "superficial portrayals" of indigenous culture, which distract attention from the real problems of substandard education.
 Proponents of ethno-tourism suggest that such projects can positively impact the public image and economic prospects of the indigenous community.